sabbiryan/database-jobs/README.md

 #### Features
 1. Automatic DB Backup Job
 2. Automatically create a zip copy of backup file
-3. Automatically push the zip backup file to Azure Storage / AWS S3 Storage (upcoming)
+3. Automatically push the zip backup file to Azure Storage
 4. Automatic Index Maintenance

 #### How to user it